crate-crypto/CLSAG/readme.md

 This is a pure Rust implementation of the Compact Linkable Spontaneous Anonymous Group construction.

-- This is a fork of the mlsag implementation.
+- This is a fork of the [MLSAG](https://github.com/crate-crypto/MLSAG) implementation.

 - This implementation has not been reviewed or auditted.
 Use at your own risk.